epigraphy-info/epigraphy-info/README.md

 1. Add changes.
 Terminal: `git add “file” `
 1. Commit changes.
 Terminal: `git commit -m “my commit message” `
 1. Push changes to Github.
 Terminal: `git push origin “name of branch” `
 1. Go to the GithubPages and wait for the server to process the change.
+It may take up to 10 minutes.

 #### Second time working with repo